SnowyMouse/mousygem/README.md

 };

 int main() {
-    // Initialize OpenSSL (required before we can create a server, since gemini mandates TLS) OpenSSL_add_ssl_algorithms();
+    // Initialize OpenSSL (required before we can create a server since we use OpenSSL) OpenSSL_add_ssl_algorithms();

     // Create server.
 Specify IP, port, key, and certificate.